 - A. Tandem Parking.
 Tandem parking may be permitted to satisfy parking requirements in accordance with the following. - 1.
 No more than two vehicles shall be placed one behind the other. - 2.
-Both spaces shall be assigned to a single dwelling unit or non-residential establishment. - 3.
-Tandem parking to meet required parking for multi-unit residential development shall be located within an enclosed structure. - 4.
+Both spaces shall be assigned to a single dwelling unit or non-residential establishment. - Tandem parking to meet required parking for multi-unit residential development shall be located within an enclosed structure. - 4.
 Tandem parking shall not be used to meet the guest parking requirement. - B. Parking Access.
-Parking access areas shall be designed to ensure vehicular access to parking spaces as determined by the Public Works Director. - 1.
-Entrance and Exit Location.
-Entrances and exits shall be provided at locations approved by City staff. - RL District Limitation on Curb Cuts.
+Parking access areas shall be designed to ensure vehicular access to parking spaces as determined by the Public Works Director. - Entrance and Exit Location.
+Entrances and exits shall be provided at locations approved by City staff. - 2.
+RL District Limitation on Curb Cuts.
 In the RL District, no more than 40 percent of a property's frontage shall be used for curb cuts for driveways. - C. Size and Dimensions of Parking Spaces and Drive Aisles.
 Parking spaces located in a garage or carport shall not be less than 10 feet in width and 20 feet in length.
-All other parking spaces shall have minimum dimensions as indicated in Table 18.16.110.C, Minimum Parking Space and Drive Aisle Dimensions. - 1.
+All other parking spaces shall have minimum dimensions as indicated in Table 18.16.110.C, Minimum Parking Space and Drive Aisle Dimensions - 1.
 Compact Car Parking Spaces.
 In any parking lot with over 30 spaces, up to 30 percent of the required number of off-street parking spaces may be compact car size.

-TABLE 18.16.110.C: MINIMUM PARKING SPACE AND DRIVE AISLE DIMENSIONS

-Angle of Parking Stall Width Stall l Length Aisle Width
+Angle of Parking Stall Stall Width Stall Length Aisle Width Stall Length Aisle Wi Width

 Regular Compact Regular Compact One-Way Two-Way

 Parallel 10 ft 8 ft 24 ft 18 ft 12 ft 25 ft

-30 10 ft 8 ft 20 ft 16 ft 14 ft 25 ft
+30° 10 ft 8 ft 20 ft 16 ft 14 ft 25 ft

-45 10 ft 8 ft 20 ft 16 ft 16 ft 25 ft
+45° 10 ft 8 ft 20 ft 16 ft 16 ft 25 ft

-60 10 ft 8 ft 20 ft 16 ft 18 ft 25 ft
+60° 10 ft 8 ft 20 ft 16 ft 18 ft 25 ft

-90 10 ft 8 ft 20 ft 16 ft 20 ft 25 ft
+90° 10 ft 8 ft 20 ft 16 ft 20 ft 25 ft